-During this final session, participants will learn more about how to incorporate what they learned in the first three sessions into the marketing plan, as well as discuss legal issues and weather risk/impacts.
+During this final session, participants will learn more about how to incorporate what they learned in the first three sessions into the marketing plan.
+Also included is a discussion of important financial management strategies and legal issues key to farm and ranch survival.
 They will also learn how important a disciplined approach is in achieving their marketing goals.